 I am a doctoral candidate at the Global Change Institute, School of GeoSciences, at the University of Edinburgh, supervised by Dr Casey Ryan.
 I have also worked in community natural resource management programmes in various developing countries.
-Generally, I’m interested in land use change science, procedural and technological innovations for applied local natural resource management, and the sociopolitical aspects of the use of science and technology in land-based sustainability programmes.
+Generally, I’m interested in quantitative and qualitative land use change science, procedural and technological innovations for applied local natural resource management, and the sociopolitical aspects of the use of science and technology in land-based sustainability programmes.

 ORCID id: orcid.org/0000-0002-5416-951X

-Broadly, my current work assesses and aims to improve the effectiveness of scientific analyses in global and national programmes that seek to change land use by small-scale farmers.
+Broadly, my current work assesses and aims to improve the effectiveness of scientific analyses in global and national programmes which seek to change land use by small-scale farmers.
 This research mainly relies on empirical analyses of the performance of smallholder payments for ecosystem service (carbon agroforestry) programmes across the tropics.

 My previous work includes: